replicatedhq/kURL/docs/arch/adr-006-flannel-cni.md

 We will no longer support Encryption or Network Policies unless we choose to add support for these in the future.

-We will deprecate and eventually remove the Weave add-on after a determined migration period.

-Installations using Weave today will have to migrate to Flannel with potential downtime.
+Installations using Weave must migrate to Flannel before the end of the determined migration period.

-We will deprecate and remove the Antrea add-on.
+Installations using Weave may experience downtime during a migration to Flannel.

 Installations using Antrea will no longer be supported unless a migration path is added in the future.